Sequal32/vrclivetraffic/README.md

 ```
 {
     "airport": "KBOS",      - The airport to view aircraft at
+    "delay": 15,            - How much time to buffer before displaying aircraft, useful for syncing with LiveATC
     "range": 30,            - How far away from the airport (in miles) aircraft should be shown
     "floor": 0,             - Aircraft below this altitude (in feet) will not be displayed
     "ceiling": 99999,       - Aircraft above this altitude will not be displayed